LabSid-USP/RUBEM/doc/source/userguide.rst

 :raw-html:`Maximum K<sub>C</sub>`
 ''''''''''''''''''''''''''''''''''''''''''''''''''''

 Mandatory path to a tabular file with values of maximum crop coefficient for each land-use class.
-Must be a valid path to an existing text file :file:`*.txt` or comma-separated values (CSV) file :file:`*.csv`.
+Must be a valid path to an existing text file :file:`*.txt` or comma-separated values (CSV) file :file:`*.csv`. :ref:`See more. <maximum-crop-coefficient-table>`

 .. code-block:: dosini